WojciechMatuszewski/rsc-rcc-playing-around/README.md

   - Only after setting the `keyArgs` to either `false` or some property that does change, you will see the correct results.

+- I was a bit afraid that it is impossible to early return in the AppSync JavaScript resolvers, especially after reading [this article](https://advancedweb.hu/first-experiences-with-the-new-appsync-javascript-resolver-runtime/#-no-early-return).

+  - It turns out, **you can early return from AppSync JavaScript resolvers, via `runtime.earlyReturn`**.

+  - The early return is very handy when querying based on the parent.
+If the parent does not exist, it does not make any sense to perform a DynamoDB query.

 ## Summary

 - In my humble opinion, the server actions are NOT yet ready for prime time and will not be for a long time.